oz1m/PC/README.md

 - Build the base vocabulary
 - Develop CLI tools for dictionary management
 - Design example sentences and texts
-- Translate bigger text, as books
+- Translate bigger texts, such as books
 - Eventually publish a complete reference guide

 ---